Book review: ‘There Are No Facts’

 Image credit: Erin Alexis Randolph/Dreamstime

-Media theorist Mark Shephard argues that the common ground on which truth claims were built has fragmented, to be replaced with new ‘post-truth territories’ shaped by AI and social networks.
+Media theorist Mark Shepard argues that the common ground on which truth claims were built has fragmented, to be replaced with new ‘post-truth territories’ shaped by AI and social networks.

 We are in the painful process of understanding our post-truth world: a world, shaped by algorithms and online interaction, which was taking shape long before 2016.
 Scholars like Shoshana Zuboff, with her theory of surveillance capitalism, have already made great strides in examining this world through the lens of social sciences.